 Indeed, Deven Samant, director of enterprise solutions at Infostretch, a digital engineering solutions company, sees the move to IPA as a continuum, with RPA serving as the foundation for the AI, machine learning and analytics that IPA brings to automating business processes.
 "You can't have IPA without the foundation of RPA," he said.

 Samant said this continuum is unfolding in three phases:

 - Enterprises create digital "bot" workforces and automate business processes that are highly defined.

 - Machine learning helps these automated systems understand and operationalize decisions.

 - AI begins making decisions typically made by humans.

 The first two phases are more process driven -- they are about automating very defined and deterministic processes.
 In the third phase, machine learning and AI enable the bots to handle more nondeterministic in behavior.
 It's about moving from getting a machine to think about a task to getting a machine to think about the process, Samant said.

-Angelo Poulikakos, managing director in Protiviti's internal audit and financial advisory practice, an IT consultancy, said IPA is all about combining RPA with complementary technologies, such as optical character recognition, natural language processing, data analytics and chat interactions, to bring the robot to life.
+Angelo Poulikakos, managing director of Protiviti's internal audit and financial advisory practice, also sees RPA and IPA as a continuum.
+IPA is all about combining RPA with complementary technologies, such as OCR, natural language processing, data analytics and chat interactions, to bring the robot to life, he said.
 These capabilities extend the robot's work, allowing it to read unstructured data, interpret human speech, pay attention to trends and predict outcomes.

 Poulikakos agreed that most organizations typically start with RPA before embarking on IPA-oriented use cases.
 For example, Protiviti has helped several clients build RPA robots that automatically provision or deprovision access to systems based on a well-defined access request form and approval workflow.
 These workflows are commonly specified using things like checkboxes and drop-down menus to identify the user, level of access and current status.